AhmedZeyadTareq/Smart-markdown-Extractor/README.md

 3. Open your browser to `http://localhost:8501`

 ### Method 2: Deployed Version
-Access the live application at: [[Your Streamlit Deployment URL](https://contenttomarkdownocr-ahmedtareq.streamlit.app/)]
+Access the live application at: [Try it live](https://contenttomarkdownocr-ahmedtareq.streamlit.app/)

 ### Method 3: import the function in another code (Optional)
 ```bash